-203. The project road section is passing through hill/rolling terrain with land use being agriculture and builtup area.
+199. Theproject road section passing through hill/rolling terrain with land use being agriculture and builtup area.
 The road section of Shillong-Diengpasoh is running along the boundary of Itshriyat reserve forest on RHS, approx. 3km length.
 Right of way is available for widening on LHS.
-There are patches of individual/community forest along the road section proposed for improvement works.
+There is no community forest along the road section proposed for improvement works.